| SOUTHERN EXTENSION MARKETING COMMITTEE (SEMC) Primary Purpose of the GroupThe dynamics of economic growth and forces of change continue to bring

 the outstanding individual trader and team.
 Prizes for first, second,

+and third place will be given.
 SEMC Awards Committee.
 Three awards sponsored by the SEMC will

 be awarded this year at the Southern Outlook Conference.
 These awards